yevbar/lusid/README.md

 # Lusid

-Self-hosted iMessage Python client (Twilio with blue bubbles) that also works with SMS.
-If you have the following:

-* Macbook
+Self-hosted Python interface for iMessage (similar to Twilio) that supports both green and blue bubbles.

+Think this is cool?
+Check out what we're building at [lsd.so](https://lsd.so)

+**Important:** Before use, please ensure you are compliant with telecommunications laws in your area and in some cases your recipient's area, including quiet hours, express consent, and other spam prevention laws.
+Lusid includes support, by default, for users to opt out by texting 'STOP', which is required in many countries including the US.

+## Requirements

+* Mac running macOS 10.11 or later
 * Python

-You can programatically control iMessage, here's how:

-(Think this is cool?
-Check out what we're actually building @ [https://lsd.so](https://lsd.so))
+* iPhone with SIM (optional, adds SMS/green bubble support)

 ## Installing